Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 The shortest route is Eoseungsaengak Trail closer to Jeju City, and is the trail I hiked.
 It takes less than 30 minutes to reach the top, but with lots of stairs.

-📖 Read my Guide to Hiking Eoseungsaengak Trail (+ How to Get There)
+➡️ Read my Guide to Hiking Eoseungsaengak Trail (+ How to Get There).

-Other shorter hikes: Eorimok Trail and Yeongsil Trail, which take 2-3 hours one way.
+Other hikes: Eorimok Trail and Yeongsil Trail, which take 2-3 hours one way.
 The other trails take around 4-5 hours each way.

 If you don’t want to hike alone, you can also join a Hallasan group tour that includes other popular destinations.